 - Fresh berries and mint leaves -to decorate

 - Grease a ring cake tin really well (with butter or coconut oil).
 In this pic I used a 25cm bundt tin.
+If you're tin is old or not non stick, you may want to add in baking paper tags to help to leaver it out of the tin.

 - Bring a small pot of water to boil, turning it down to a low simmer.
 Place the chocolate, coconut milk and sweetener into a large stainless steel bowl and sit over the pot.
 Stir until the chocolate has melted and the ingredients are well combined.
 Remove from the heat and set aside, allow to cool to luke warm.